Inference on the structure of gene regulatory networks: Introduction

 Broadly speaking, a gene regulatory network (GRN) consists of various molecular regulators that govern gene expression, namely, levels of mRNAs and corresponding proteins \cite{cunningham2015mechanisms}.
 Such regulators interact with each other and form a complicated network.
 See Fig. \ref{grnex} for an example of GRN in \textit{E. coli}.
 Here the expression of one gene can activate or inhibit the expression of another gene.
 In this paper, the major focus is to determine the regulatory relationship between genes.
 Regulations involving non-genetic factors, or even other regulation networks (not necessarily biological), can be determined with similar methods.

 Most subjects of a GRN are large molecules confined within living cells.
 Therefore, it is difficult or even impossible to directly verify a regulatory network among a group of genes with biochemical methods.
 On the other hand, a large amount of data that are related to GRNs have been collected and documented, such as single-cell observational gene expression data \cite{cao2020human} and bulk level interventional phenotype data \cite{galluzzi2012prognostic}.
-The central question of this paper is to infer the GRN structure using experimental data (also called ``reverse-engineering'').
+The central question of this paper is to infer the GRN structure using experimental data (``reverse-engineering'').
+We aim at building a complete framework and fill in the blanks, not reviewing all important existing methods.
 Besides gene regulation, the problem of inferring network structure with experimental data is extensively studied in other fields \cite{brugere2018network,breza2020using,mateos2019connecting}.
 We consider two major situations:

 (1) Consider genes $V_1,\ldots,V_n$.
 We can measure the expression levels of these genes (mRNA or protein count).
 The goal is to reconstruct the GRN that contains a specific gene, such as $V_1$.
 This means that we need to exclude irrelevant genes that do not belong to this GRN.
-Besides, for any two genes $V_i,V_j$ that belong to this GRN, we need to study whether the expression of $V_i$ regulates the expression of $V_j$.
+Besides, for any two genes $V_i,V_j$ that belong to this GRN, we need to study whether the expression of $V_i$ directly regulates the expression of $V_j$.
 If yes, we determine whether the regulation is activation or inhibition.

 (2) Consider genes $V_1,\ldots,V_n$ and a phenotype $V_0$ (growth rate etc.).
 Some genes can affect the level of this phenotype, and we assume this phenotype does not affect the expression of genes.
 We can measure the level of this phenotype, but not the expression levels of genes.
 Nevertheless, we can intervene with any genes, so as to change (decrease in general) their expression levels.
 By adding intervention on each gene $V_i$ and observe the phenotype $V_0$, we can exclude irrelevant genes.
-Therefore, we can stipulate that each $V_i$ can directly or indirectly affect $V_0$.
+Thus we can stipulate that each $V_i$ can directly or indirectly affect $V_0$.
 Similarly, the goal is to reconstruct the GRN that contains $V_0$.
 We study whether the expression of $V_i$ activates or inhibits the expression of $V_j$.